 The replacement ref’s didn’t confer before making a decision and called it a joint procession, which goes in favor of the offense.
 Ball procession can’t be overturned by replay, so they were forced to let the call on the field stand.
 It was a tough call, but it was a blown call.
 And because we have replacement ref’s, the controversy probably broke twitter.
 Now we gotta hear it be discussed all week.

-When it comes down to it the NFL football is now boxing.
-If you don’t put your opponent away, and let it go to a decision, the result will probably controversial, wrong, or a by-product of corruption.
+When it comes down to it, NFL football is now boxing.
+If you don’t put your opponent away, and let it go to a decision, the result will probably be wrong or controversial or a by-product of corruption.

 That’s the sport now.
-The Green Bay Packers needed to mop the floor with the Seahawks, but because their O-line couldn’t protect Aaron Rodgers they lost.
+The Green Bay Packers needed to mop the floor with the Seahawks, but since their O-line couldn’t protect Aaron Rodgers they lost.
 Get over it.